 The Clean Air Act states that 5 U.S.C. §§ 553-557 and 706 do not apply to a variety of Clean Air Act rules, including some of the Act's most frequently used rulemaking provisions.
-Though the Act replicates much of the APA and also contains specific petition provisions (like on ozone-depleting substances 196), the Act does not explicitly contain a general right to petition for any rulemaking under the Act.
+Though the Act replicates much of the APA and also contains specific petition provisions (like on ozone-depleting substances 198), the Act does not explicitly contain a general right to petition for any rulemaking under the Act.
 This exemption puts into question whether and when the public has a right to petition for rulemakings under the Clean Air Act.

-Most courts have implied that 5 U.S.C. § 553(e) allows the public to petition for rules under the Clean Air Act, even on subjects the Clean Air Act would seem to exempt from the APA.197 At least one court disagreed, insisting that if a right to petition for rulemaking exists under the Clean Air Act, it does not derive from the APA.198 Regardless, in arguably one of the most important cases
+Most courts have implied that 5 U.S.C. § 553(e) allows the public to petition for rules under the Clean Air Act, even on subjects the Clean Air Act would seem to exempt from the APA.199 At least one court disagreed, insisting that if a right to petition for rulemaking exists under the Clean Air Act, it does not derive from the APA.200 Regardless, in arguably one of the most important cases ever regarding a petition for rulemaking, Massachusetts v.
+EPA, the Supreme Court essentially read into the Clean Air Act a general and judicially reviewable right to petition that applies to regulation under the Clean Air Act, concluding that "Congress has moreover recognized [in § 7607(b)(1) of the Act] a concomitant procedural right to challenge the rejection of [a] rulemaking petition as arbitrary and capricious."201 The Court also cited 5 U.S.C. § 555(e) to imply that an explanation of petition denials is required even under the Clean Air Act.202

-190 42 U.S.C. § 7412(b)(3).

-191 16 U.S.C. § 1533(b)(3).